bloominstituteoftechnology/node-auth1-project/viewCounter/readme.md

 - https://stackoverflow.com/q/30760213/5225057
 - see also `man curl`

+### to set up the view counter and test the curl commands:
+1. `cd` into the viewCounter directory
+2. `npm i` to install the packages listed in the package.json file
+3. `nodemon viewCounter.js` to launch the server

 ## 1. **POST**ing JSON objects to the '/users' route:
 Just like the Postman application, `curl` can send data through JSON objects:
 ```js